chechiachang/chechiachang.github.io-src/content/post/kubernetes-container-runtime-interface.md

 3. Container Runtime Interface (CRI)
 4. Kubernetes on CRI-O

+# Trend

+- OCI established in June 2015

+- Kubernetes 1.3 introduced rktnetes
+- Kubernetes 1.5 introduced CRI
+- Pre-CRI Docker integration was removed in Kubernetes 1.7
+- CRI-O 1.0.x released to match Kubernetes 1.7
+- Working kubelet to use CRI

 # What is CRI-O

 OCI-based implementation of Kubernetes Container Runtime Interface